Voronenko/vscode-plantuml-stdlib-snippets/Readme.md

 That extension is kind of official "icons" released under https://github.com/awslabs/aws-icons-for-plantuml ; It appeared later than `aws` and the most notible difference from classic `aws` lib is presence of the cumulative include all files with sprites divided in a limited set of areas.
-You could also distinguish icons from that set by selecting AWS entity in a CamelCase
+You could also distinguish icons from that set by selecting AWS entity in a CamelCase.

 |Section                             |snippet shortcut                   |
 |--|--|